 References & notes

 His service from the Rolls,1 and Lt.
 J.R.
 Boyle's Reminiscences of the Civil War (1890).
+Thanks to Barry Truluck for further military information from his Compiled Service Records via fold3.
 Personal details from family genealogists, his obituary in the Fairfield News and Herald of 1 September 1886, and Edwin Luther Green's A History of the University of South Carolina (1916).
 His gravesite is on Findagrave.

 He married Isabella Harper "Belle" Means (1830-1871) in May 1848 on the Means' Buckhead Plantation in Fairfield, and they had 5 children.
 Her uncle John Hugh Means (b.
 1812) was Governor of South Carolina (1850-52) and Colonel of the 17th SC Infantry; he was mortally wounded at Second Manassas in August 1862.